Choose a tab above to find words that begin with that letter.

 when the ball is on ground substantially above the player's feet

-Example: A hanging lie adds variables to the swing, but all else being equal the shot will have a tendency to go more in the downhill direction.
+Example: A hanging lie adds variables to the swing, but all else being equal the shot will have a tendency to go more in the downhill direction—so, for a right-handed player, a shot from a hanging lie would have a tendency to go more to the left than a shot from level ground.

 hardpan